October 12, 2016; JSTOR Daily

 Given these results and the Brits’ success with the use of community gardens during periods of austerity, what role could community gardening play in modern-day America, particularly given the country’s increasing rates of food insecurity and food deserts?

 Pockets of support for the idea have been cropping up increasingly across the country in recent years.
-As reported previously in NPQ, several nonprofits work with refugee populations—who often bring agricultural skills with them—on programs that include community gardening, helping them to become part of their new community and as well as providing them with healthy food.
+As reported previously in NPQ in its nonprofit newswire, several nonprofits work with refugee populations—who often bring agricultural skills with them—on programs that include community gardening, helping them to become part of their new community and as well as providing them with healthy food.
 The state of California passed a bill in 2013 that offers tax reductions to owners of vacant property who use their land for community gardens for at least five years.
 Corporations are also supporting the movement, offering grants specifically for community gardening projects.

 With all of the benefits they appear to produce—better mental and physical health, increased access to healthy food, improved relationships, safer and tighter-knit communities—community gardening is an area ripe for philanthropists and foundations with the capacity to make “big bets” and an interest in social determinants of health to step up and take the lead.
 Well-funded pilot projects and collaborations with state governments and local grassroots organizations could add tremendous value to the yeoman’s job currently being done by smaller projects, and provide models of success that attract more large-dollar funders.
 It may be a long row to hoe, but the impacts could be abundant.—Melinda Crosby